The consumer packaged goods industry is driven by data.

 The Smart Promotions Action Report alleviates the stress of running a successful promotion by showing you when and how to run promotions on specific products.
 No more guesswork and praying to the CPG gods; now you can have a clear path forward.

-As we’ve mentioned, data is useless unless you know how to read and understand it.
 On a brand level, CPG data analytics should inform you of growth opportunities and where to cut losses and expenses.
 Remember the cycle of continuous improvement?
 You can only deploy that with data-driven analysis.
 Otherwise, you could make adjustments that hurt your brand more than they help.
 On a more specific level, here are some tips on how to use CPG analytics:

 - Focus on Losses – Rather than tinkering with products or categories that are performing well, focus your attention and investment on sections that are losing money.
 This way, you can determine whether to cut or correct them and streamline your operations accordingly.